tjav/upskillingquests/Infrastructure/Basics/infra-basics-7.md

-# infra-basics-3
+# infra-basics-7

 ## Description

-Contoso
+Now that this is possible update the solution where all the resource group scoped resources are modulized and the parameters are in a seperate file.

 ## Outcome

-- Parametize the storage account template
+- Modulize the solution
-- Deploy again creating a container
-- Upload the template to the container using Azure CLI or PowerShell
+- create a seperate variable file that contains the parameters.

 ## References